Wadoom/MOC_test_devops_2018/README.md

 Also peristent data storage should be configured for DB.
 Use smallest container where you can.

 1. Dockerize app, make possible to run with docker-compose.
-1.1.
-App should consist of such components.
+App should consist of such components 1.1.1. nginx
-1.1.1. nginx
 1.1.2.
 Frontend
 1.1.3.
 Backend